-- Connect more underserved, low-income youth to the redwoods through culturally relevant projects that reflect the changing demographics of California and the United States including, but not limited to:
+- Connect youth to the redwoods who would not normally have the opportunity to visit the forests through culturally relevant projects that reflect the changing demographics of California and the United States including, but not limited to:

 - Projects that connect rural redwood region communities with the forest resource in their backyards.

 - Projects that connect urban communities with local, regional or distant redwoods.